StanJulia/CmdStan.jl/README.md

 By default a call to stan() will now return an MCMCChains.Chains object (which has been derived from the Mamba.Chains object).
 The Chains object has facilities for summarizing, diagnostics, plotting and further processing.

-Release 5.1.2 will comtain
+Release 5.2.0 contains:

+1. Specified Julia 1 dependency in Project
+2. Updates from sdewaele to fix resource busy or locked error messages
-1. Thanks to Daniel Coutinho an issue was fixed which made running CmdStan using Atom bothersome.
+3. Thanks to Daniel Coutinho an issue was fixed which made running CmdStan using Atom bothersome.

 Release  5.1.1 contains: